 Upon arriving on campus, Pete’s early reaction was, “Wow, am I out of my league here!”
 The classical curriculum was more rigorous than anything he had encountered before, and his classmates, several of whom had previous college experience, seemed far better prepared.
 After a few weeks, though, he began to find his way.

-He came to love the Socratic method, in which tutors guide students through discussions of the great books, and where analysis and argument, not lecturing and regurgitation, are the means of learning.
+He came to love the Discussion Method, in which tutors guide students through discussions of the great books, and where analysis and argument, not lecturing and regurgitation, are the means of learning.
 “I could see how an argument was formed.
 I could see how two people could have a reasonable disagreement about something.
 I could see how you needed to make sure that you lined up your premises correctly and that you weren’t making any assumptions,” he says.
 “All of those parts of public discourse were invaluable to me and have become an important part of the successes I’ve seen in my professional career.”

 Even more meaningful than the intellectual formation he received at the College, he says, was the spiritual formation.
 “Thomas Aquinas College’s best asset is its ability to make faith part of everything,” he explains.
 “It permeates the social life, the academic life.
 I was surrounded by people who took it very seriously.”
 By learning to keep his focus on what he describes as “the ultimate happiness — the attainment of eternal life,” he was imbued with a sense of peace “that helps me to make the right decisions when I need to.”Among those decisions was to come back to campus the year after his graduation and propose to a senior named Angela (O’Neill ’93), whom he had been dating since sophomore year.
 The couple wed in 1994, and Angela has since been “the stalwart behind me,” Pete says, managing home life, supporting him professionally, and at times encouraging him to overcome his innate “Midwestern complacency.”